ibm-cloud-docs/Cloudant/service-dependency.md

    :   Deployment, upgrade, patch, and so on of the service and service instances.

    customer responsibility
    :   Functions provides by customers to support specific service and service instances function.
-For example: Key Protect instances provided by customer to support service BYOK encryption.
+For example: {{site.data.keyword.keymanagementservicefull_notm}} instances provided by customer to support service BYOK encryption.

    disaster recovery
    :   Backup, recovery, restart of the service and service instances in case of disruption.